xpipe-io/xpipe-io.github.io/docs/connections/shell-connections.md

 X-Pipe is installed on the remote machine, you can use it as a proxy for your database connections.

-## Commands

-With the help of command store, you are able to execute a command and interact with its input and output.
-Of course, you can make full use of your existing shell connections, i.e. executing a command in a certain host shell.

-Furthermore, you can also choose to use a fixed shell type instead of the default one.
-This will force the command to be executed using the specified shell type.
-This is useful in case you don\'t know or don\'t want to rely on the used default shell type on a machine.
-Otherwise, when the default option is used, the command is always executed in the selected host shell.

-With command stores, you have to set the data flow property to specify how the command inputs and outputs should be treated.
-This will become important later on when you want to use this command store as the basis of data sources.
-Essentially you have to specify whether you command

--   only takes input
--   only produces output
--   takes input and then produces output that is based on the input, i.e. it transforms the input

 ### Opening commands in a terminal

 Similar to shell stores, you can also execute a command in your